parmentelat/nbhosting/fedora/installation.md

 Note that this cleanup command **can be launched with the nbhosting service still running**;
 it is likely to take quite some time though, depending on the number of stopped containers;
 you can estimate that time by running `docker ps -a | wc -l` to figure how many they are.

-for information on `nbhosting.inria.fr` we had about 700 lingering containers, and the cleanup has taken a few hours.
+For your information, on `nbhosting.inria.fr` we had about 700 lingering containers, and the cleanup has taken a few hours.

-Also note that this command, provided again that docker only serves nbhosting, is completety safe to run anytime in advance, so it can be anticipated.
+Also note that this command, provided again that docker only serves nbhosting, is completety safe to run anytime in advance, and as many times as needed, since it is idempotent, so it can be anticipated.

 ```
 ### this should be run before upgrading to 0.24